Hiking the Robber’s Roost Trail, Custer State Park

 Where is the Robber’s Roost Trailhead?

-The trailhead is located in the southern portion of Custer State Park, off of Oak Draw Road (just to the east of the Prairie Trail trailhead).
-You can reach that road from the southern arm of the Wildlife Loop Road (Route 16A).
 The hike just follows an old, forest road, out-and-back, though it can be combined with other old roads, in the local area.
 These would make for a great hike, horseback, or mountain bike ride.
 (We’re planning to try this route on our bikes soon!)

 Puppers enjoying the hike!